JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ![alt text](img/stats.jpg "Stats")

-If you do not want to contribute to stats for AzGovViz then you can use the parameter:
+If you do not want to contribute to stats for Azure Governance Visualizer then you can use the parameter:
 `-StatsOptOut`

 If you have any concerns or see a risk sending stats please file an issue.